LivelyVideo/ApertureLive/PRIVACY.md

 • We strongly recommend reviewing the privacy policy of any platform before broadcasting to them

 Your Control:
-• You choose which platforms to broadcast to by scanning their QR codes
+• You choose which platforms to broadcast to by scanning their QR codes or following a deeplink
 • You can stop broadcasting at any time
 • Uninstalling Aperture Live stops all video transmission, but does not affect video already transmitted to third-party platforms